-In 2013 a partial exemption was enacted by House Bill 315.
-This bill exempts each taxpayer's personal property to the extent of \$100,000 per county and in addition exempts standalone personal property items with an installed cost of \$3,000 or less.
-(See §63-602KK, I.C.)
+Each taxpayer's personal property is exempt up to \$250,000 per county and in addition exempts standalone personal property items with an installed cost of \$3,000 or less.
+(See $\S63-602KK$, I.C.)

-Even though the \$100,000 per taxpayer per county exemption has eliminated most personal property taxpayers and therefor eliminated the requirement for most taxpayers to file a personal property declaration, a continuous search should be conducted to discover all the county's assessable personal property.
+Even though the \$250,000 per taxpayer per county exemption has eliminated most personal property taxpayers and therefor eliminated the requirement for most taxpayers to file a personal property declaration, a continuous search should be conducted to discover all the county's assessable personal property.
 Since personal property is usually necessary for a business, commerce, or industry, owners should be assumed to have assessable personal property until demonstrated otherwise.